Heavy fighting in Kunduz as Taliban close to winning third Afghan capital

 The previous day Zaranj, in the south-western province of Nimroz, was handed over to them by local officials who said they had no other choice but to do so after the government failed to send a relief force.

-Kunduz, however, is the most important gain made so far by the Taliban with routes to Kabul, other major cities and also Tajikistan – the border with which is already controlled by the Talibs.
+Kunduz, however, is the most important gain made so far by the Taliban, with routes to Kabul, other major cities and also Tajikistan – the border with which is already controlled by the Islamists.

-It was also a stronghold of the Northern Alliance, the traditional adversaries of the Islamists who seized the city in 2016, but could not hold it.
+It was also a stronghold of the Northern Alliance, the traditional adversaries of the Taliban who seized the city in 2016, but could not hold it.

 Amruddin Wali, a member of the Kunduz provincial council, reported: “There is fighting going on in different parts of the city, the security forces are at the airport, but the Taliban have control of most of the place now.”